dessert-wasm/cli/README.md

 Adds to package.json:

 - an object dessert
-- the value "core_is" to this dessert object
+- the value "is_core" to this dessert object
 - the keyword "dessert" to the keywords property

 ```
 "dessert" : {
-  "core_is": ""
+  "is_core": ""
 }
 "keywords": ["dessert"]
 ```

-Creates a Dessert config file `dessert_config.yml`
+Creates a Dessert config file `dessert.yml`

 ```
 version: 1
-dessertToken: ""
+token: ""
 ```

 ### **login**